-To investigate the divergence carefully, the system evolution step by step was stored.
+Step by step, the system evolution was stored to investigate the divergence carefully.
 Figure~\ref{fig:marked_vs_abs-inner} shows the evolution of the $m=5$ case, which has the most significant discrepancy in Table~\ref{table:convergence-marked-vs-inner}.
-The black solid line represents the condition that monitors the marked vertices, while the blue dashed line represents the one that monitors the inner product $|\langle \psi (t)|\psi(0) \rangle |$.
+The solid black line represents the condition that monitors the marked vertices, while the dashed blue line represents the one that monitors the inner product $|\langle \psi (t)|\psi(0) \rangle |$.

 As reported in Table~\ref{table:convergence-marked-vs-inner}, the condition that monitors the inner product in absolute value is satisfied prematurely at the step $T = 288$.
-It is said premature because the success probability continues increasing afterward, until $T = 409$.
+It is said premature because the success probability continues increasing until $T = 409$.
 After the step $T = 288$, though, the curves have a similar growth damping, which raised a question about monitoring the real value of the inner product rather than its absolute value.

 Figure~\ref{fig:marked_vs_inner} shows the system evolution during $1000$ steps.
-As before, the monitoring of the marked vertices is represented by the black solid line.
-At this time, the inner product is monitored without calculating its absolute value, which is represented by the green dashed line.
-Note that the both curves have the same behavior.
+As before, the monitoring of the marked vertices is represented by the solid black line.
+At this time, the inner product is monitored without calculating its absolute value, represented by the dashed green line.
+Note that both curves have the same behavior.
 Therefore, it is possible to conclude that the stopping conditions used in previous works are equivalent if, and only if, the inner product is considered without calculating its absolute value.
 Otherwise, only the condition that monitors the marked vertices leads to the real amplitude amplification achieved by the LQW search algorithm.

-In this manner, all results that will be discussed in this work from now on were found using the stopping condition that monitors the marked vertices.
-Since the objective is to measure the quantum system when the maximum amplification in the success probability occurs, monitoring the marked vertices is the most natural choice to define the moment when the simulation should stop.
+In this manner, all results discussed in this work from now on were found using the stopping condition that monitors the marked vertices.
+Since the objective is to measure the quantum system when the maximum amplification in the success probability occurs, monitoring the marked vertices is the most natural choice to define when the simulation should stop.